 - Develop and utilize job titles and description of duties for all student employees.
-The following Beginning, Intermediate, and Adanced classification levels will serve as guidance to hiring managers when establishing the level.
+The following General, Intermediate, and Specialized Classification Levels will serve as guidance to hiring managers when establishing the level.

 - Determine a starting wage for all student positions.
-The department has the authority to establish the starting hourly wage within the range of pay for each classification levels.
-However, it is important that the starting hourly wage be consistent for all students hired by the department within each classification level.
+The department has the authority to establish the starting hourly wage within the range of pay for each of the Classification Levels.
+However, it is important that the starting hourly wage be consistent for all students hired by the department within each Classification Level.

-- Develop a fair departmental policy on raises/pay increases, and apply this policy in a consistent manner.
+- Develop a fair and consistent departmental policy on raises/pay increases.

 - Maintain records and be able to justify that starting wages and raises are done in a manner that is fair and equitable for all student employees.